Scalable Image Tokenization with Index Backpropagation Quantization: Introduction

 In summary, our contributions are threefold: \begin{itemize} \item We propose a simple yet effective vector quantization method, dubbed Index Backpropagation Quantization (IBQ), for training scalable visual tokenizers. \item We study the scaling properties of IBQ by increasing codebook size, code dimension, and model size.
-IBQ for the first time trains a super large codebook ($2^{18}$) with a large dimension ($256$) and high usage, achieving state-of-the-art reconstruction performance. \item We present a family of vanilla autoregressive image generation models ranging from 300M to 2.1B, remarkably outperforming competing methods, \eg, LlamaGen \cite{llamagen}, and Open-MAGVIT2 \cite{open-magvit2}. \end{itemize}
+IBQ for the first time trains a super large codebook ($2^{18}$) with a large dimension ($256$) and high usage, achieving state-of-the-art reconstruction performance. \item We validate the effectiveness of IBQ tokenizers in visual generation by equipping them with vanilla autoregressive models ranging from 300M to 2.1B, remarkably outperforming competing methods, \eg, LlamaGen \cite{llamagen}, and Open-MAGVIT2 \cite{open-magvit2}. \end{itemize}